buddhasystem/web/_experiment/concept.md

 ---
-title: The Concept
+title: Concept
-abbrev: Concept
+abbrev: concept
 layout: default
+weight: 1
 ---

 The PHENIX Collaboration performs basic research with high energy collisions of heavy ions and protons.
 The primary mission of PHENIX is the following: